 Integrated Pest Management

-Working to reduce health and environmental risks from pest management, as well as improve practices, and increase IPM adoption.
+Working to reduce health and environmental risks from pest management, as well as improve practices, and increase Integrated Pest Management (IPM) adoption.
 Our focus areas involve tactics and tools for plant protection, enhancing agricultural biosecurity, and IPM for sustainable communities.

-Friends of the IPM Extension
+Friends of Extension IPM

 Montana Ag Live is a regular call-in information broadcast television program dealing with agricultural and gardening issues in Montana.
-Presented by Montana PBS in association with Montana State University Extension.

 The Montana USDA Field Office provides reliable agriculture data from throughout the state.